apham15/Anh-Andrew-Pham.github.io/index.md

 * My data analysis above is good for travelers around the world to gain insight about traviling with via airplane.
 Finally, it is a good suggestion for operators of aerospace companies to research the disavantages of the past to improve their future businesses.

 ---
-### Unsupervised Learning Project: Fashion-MNIST using Clustering methods (K-Means, Hierarchical clustering, Gaussian Mixture Models, DBSCAN), apply Dimentional reduction to plot (PCA, t-SNE, LDA, UMAP), and build a 3d plot with UMAP
+## Unsupervised Learning Project: Fashion-MNIST
+### Using Clustering methods (K-Means, Hierarchical clustering, Gaussian Mixture Models, DBSCAN), apply Dimentional reduction to plot (PCA, t-SNE, LDA, UMAP), and build a 3d plot with UMAP
 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/apham15/Fashion_MNIST)
 [![Run in Google Colab](https://img.shields.io/badge/Colab-Run_in_Google_Colab-blue?logo=Google&logoColor=FDBA18)](https://colab.research.google.com/drive/1cdfu56A7ze5n3v5mvs-dneJaZT4jtGmo?usp=sharing)